 For sheep farms we see a positive relationship between low-input score and efficiency and a negative relationship between integration score and efficiency in both the ecological and non-ecological groups.
 Being in UKM3 is negatively associated with efficiency relative to being in UKM2 (no farms in UKM5 were included in either of these samples) and this was significant at the 0.05 level for the ecological group.
 A higher percentage of rented land was associated with efficient which was significant at the 0.05 level for the non-ecological group.
-The percentage of subsidies in total revenue was negatively associated with efficiency in both groups as it has been in all of our results.
+The percentage of subsidies in total revenue was negatively associated with efficiency in all of our results.